My Love Is Pink

 "My Love Is Pink" is a song by English girl group Sugababes from their fifth studio album, Change (2007).
 It was written by band members Keisha Buchanan and Heidi Range in collaboration with the songwriting and production team Xenomania, who produced the song.
 "My Love Is Pink" is an uptempo dance-pop and electropop song, reminiscent of those performed by British girl group, Girls Aloud.
-The song was released on 10 December 2007 in the United Kingdom and Ireland as the second single from Change.
+The song was released on 10 December 2007 in the United Kingdom and Ireland as the sole promotional single from Change.
 It received mixed reviews from critics, who praised the composition and sound, but criticised its lyrical content.
 The song peaked at number five on the UK Commercial Pop Club chart and number 51 on the Slovakian Singles Chart.

 Background and composition

 "My Love Is Pink" was written by Sugababes members Keisha Buchanan and Heidi Range in collaboration with the British songwriting and production team Xenomania, consisting of Miranda Cooper, Brian Higgins, Tim Powell, Lisa Cowling and Nick Coler.
 Higgins and Xenomania produced the song.
 It was mixed by Powell and Higgins; programmed it with Cooper and Gray.
 "My Love Is Pink" was sent to digital retailers in the United Kingdom and Ireland on 10 December 2007 as the second single from Change.

 The song is an uptempo dance-pop and electropop record with a high-energy dance beat.
 The instrumentation is provided by keyboards and a guitar.
 Nick Levine of Digital Spy described it as a "slightly unhinged handbag anthem operating at the point where nineties dance and noughties electro collide".
 Several critics noted similarities between the song and those performed by British girl group, Girls Aloud.
 "My Love Is Pink" was also considered by critics to be a gay anthem.